Chapter 13.10

 (1) Soil Stabilization.
 Permanent or temporary soil stabilization shall be applied to denuded areas within seven days after final grade is reached on any portion of the site.

-(a) Temporary soil stabilization shall be applied within seven days to denuded areas that may not be at final grade but will remain dormant for longer than 30 days, but less than one year.
+(a) Temporary soil stabilization shall be applied within seven days to denuded areas that may not be at final grade but will remain dormant for longer than 14 days.

 (b) Permanent stabilization shall be applied to areas that are to be left dormant for more than one year.

 (2) Soil Stockpile Stabilization.
 During construction, soil stockpiles and borrow areas shall be stabilized as noted in subsection (1) of this section or protected with sediment trapping measures.
-Temporary protection and permanent stabilization shall be applied to all soil stockpiles on site and borrow areas or soil intentionally transferred off site.
+The applicant is responsible for the temporary protection and permanent stabilization of all soil stockpiles on site as well as borrow areas and soil intentionally transported from the project site.

 (3) Permanent Stabilization.
 Permanent vegetative cover shall be established on denuded areas not otherwise permanently stabilized.
 Permanent vegetation shall not be considered established until a ground cover is achieved that is uniform, mature enough to survive, and will inhibit erosion.